kruglov-dmitry/yelp_data/README.md

 Just to illustrate how desired tables can be derived I've added as example schema `yelp_data.business_by_location` (without populating it though) with reversed index.
-It is designed to answer questions like: Show me businesseses by locations, with particular category and rating. and created dedicated table with appropriate indexes - i.e. PK will be geohash(lat, long): String, category, rating
+It is designed to answer questions like: Show me businesses by locations, with particular category and rating. and created dedicated table with appropriate indexes - i.e. PK will be geohash(lat, long): String, category, rating
-NOTE: As a result data will be redundant (for every entry in business) we will multiplication factor for this table only equatl to number of categories entries in original row.
+NOTE: As a result data will be redundant (for every entry in business) we will multiplication factor for this table only equal to number of categories entries in original row.

 ### Data adjustments